 The Fund held a neutral interest-rate position throughout the year.
 Some limited interest curve positions were taken, such as an underweight position in medium-term maturities against an overweight position in longer-term maturities, which delivered a small but positive result.
-At the beginning of the year, we held a position in mainly short-term inflation-linked bonds, which had a difficult time during the first quarter.
-These were exchanged for longer-term inflation-linked bonds on a risk-neutral basis in the second quarter, and the recovery in inflation expectations led to most of the loss being recouped in the following quarters of 2020.
+The longer-term inflation-linked bonds in the Fund had a difficult first quarter and made a negative contribution in this period.
+The recovery in inflation expectations in the following three quarters led to most of the loss being recouped.
 The positive relative return was mainly due to our top-down positioning with respect to credit risk.
 The year began with an overweight position that was reduced somewhat in the first quarter, before the outbreak of the coronavirus crisis.
 The reduction was not sufficient to fully neutralise the market turbulence, which led to a negative performance in the first quarter.
 In the second quarter, our conviction that the market would recover was supported by aggressive monetary and fiscal policy, turning the loss in the first quarter into a substantial gain.
 This was due to several successful country selections.
 Firstly, an overweight in Belgium against an underweight in France.
-Secondly, an overweight in less liquid but solvent countries such as Lithuania and Slovakia against countries including Austria and Germany, but the largest contribution came from the addition of supranational bonds when these were attractively priced (including EFSF) and participation in new and extremely popular bonds issued by the European recovery fund.
+Secondly, an overweight in Lithuania against countries including Austria and Germany, but the largest contribution came from the addition of supranational bonds when these were attractively priced (including EFSF) and participation in new and extremely popular bonds issued by the European recovery fund.